nparks-kenzan/capstan-1/jenkins.md

 ### Get Jenkins API Key

-When Capstan completes the provisioning process, The Jenkins and Spinnaker integration may not be functional.
-Spinnaker is connected with Jenkins with the Jenkins username/password combination.
-However, we need the username and API key for Jenkins.
-To get the API key for the admin user visit Visit http://your.jenkins.server/me/configure and select show API key.
-With the API key access the `halyard-tunnel` instance and execute 'hal config ci jenkins master edit jnks --password' and enter the API key when prompted for the password. if you perform `hal config ci jenkins master get jnks` it should echo the api key back to you.
-Perform a  `hal deploy apply` to update spinnaker.
+Log into Jenkins as the admin user and visit  http://your.jenkins.server/me/configure and select show API key.
+Copy thae key value.
+You will need it to configure Spinnaker.
+If you do not use the default admin user create a user with enough permissions to run jobs and get the API from that user.

 ### Update Spinnaker